-In September 2016, Capricor was approved for a grant award from the Department of Defense in the amount of approximately \$2.4 million to be used toward developing a scalable, commercially-ready process to manufacture CAP-2003.
-Under the terms of the award, disbursements will be made to Capricor over a period of approximately three years, subject to annual and quarterly reporting requirements.
+In September 2016, Capricor was approved for a grant award from the Department of Defense in the amount of approximately \$2.4 million to be used toward developing a scalable, commercial-ready process to manufacture CAP-2003.
+Under the terms of the award, disbursements were made to Capricor over a period of approximately four years, subject to annual and quarterly reporting requirements.
 The Company was granted a no-cost extension until September 29, 2020 to be able to utilize these funds.
-As of September 30, 2020, approximately \$2.3 million has been incurred under the terms of the award.
+The Company utilized approximately \$2.3 million under the terms of the award.
 We are currently completing all close-out documentation associated with this award.